lwjohnst86/analyzing-cohorts-course/chapter4.md

 ```

 `@instructions`
-- Keeping only the predictor estimates, round the estimates and CI to one digit.
+- Keeping only the predictor estimates, round the estimates and CI to two digits.

 `@hint`
 - `mutate_at` applies a function (second argument) to a list of variables (first argument) with `vars()`.